AquaticInformatics/aquarius-field-data-framework/src/PluginTester/Readme.md

   -ExpectedStatus       Expected parse status.
 One of SuccessfullyParsedButDataInvalid, SuccessfullyParsedAndDataValid, CannotParse [default: SuccessfullyParsedAndDataValid]
 ```

+## Saving JSON results

+The `/Json=outputPath` option can be specified to save the resulting framework DTOs to a JSON document.

+This JSON document can be very useful to debug complex logic within a plugin, since it will represent the exact data being sent to the framework when your plugin runs on your AQUARIUS Time Series app server.

+This JSON document will contain the [AppendedResults](./AppendedResults.cs) content:
+- The version information of the framework used to launch the plugin.
+- The version information of the plugin used to parse the data file.
+- A list of `FieldVisitInfo` objects parsed by the plugin.

 ### Logging

 The tester uses `log4net` to log to both the console and to the `PluginTester.log` file.